Battle of Pease River

-The Battle of Pease River occurred on December 18, 1860, near the present-day town of Margaret, Texas in Foard County, Texas, United States.
+The Battle of Pease River, also known as the Pease River Massacre or the Pease River fight, occurred on December 19, 1860, near present-day Margaret, Texas in Foard County, Texas, United States.
 The town is located between Crowell and Vernon within sight of the Medicine Mounds just outside present-day Quanah, Texas.

-A monument marks the site where a group of Comanche Indians (mostly women and children) were killed by a detachment of Texas Rangers and militia under Ranger Captain "Sul" Ross.
-The Indian camp was attacked as retaliation against recent Comanche attacks on white settlers.
+A monument marks the site where a group of Comanche Indians were massacred by a detachment of Texas Rangers and militia under Ranger Captain "Sul" Ross.
+The Indian camp was attacked as retaliation against recent Comanche attacks on settlers.

-This raid is primarily remembered as the place where Cynthia Ann Parker was recovered from the Comanche who had adopted her after capturing her twenty-four years earlier.
+This raid is primarily remembered as the place where Cynthia Ann Parker was recovered after she had been captured in the Fort Parker massacre, 24 years earlier.

 Cynthia Ann Parker

 Cynthia Ann Parker was a woman of European descent who had been kidnapped as a child by the Comanche in the Fort Parker massacre in 1836.
-The nine-year-old Parker had grown up among the Comanche, who called her "Nadua".
-She had married war chief Peta Nocona and borne him 3 children.
+The nine-year-old Parker had grown up among the Comanche, who called her "Na'ura".
+She married and had three children with war chief Peta Nocona.
 Nonetheless, the Rangers and her family had never given up hope of regaining her.
 Her uncle, James Parker, had spent most of his adult life, and his fortune, in a fruitless search for her.